mburg-dr-j/RMRC-BlueStorm/Directory/directory-links/2019-competition-preparation/2019-comp/mechanical/designs/main_body/README.md

 >[Test 1](https://www.youtube.com/watch?v=749xMcXUI3k)

->>>This is a flat test where all points contact the floor at reletively the same time.
-This test showed that the body hadles this stress extremly well
+>>>This is a flat test where all four points contact the floor at reletively the same time.
+This test showed that the body handles this stress extremly well

 >[Test 2](https://www.youtube.com/watch?v=hIUvzGDCNr8)